vectordotdev/vector/docs/specs/component.md

 #### ComponentBytesSent

-*Sinks* MUST emit a `ComponentBytesSent` that represents the number of *raw event bytes* sent downstream.
+*Sinks* MUST emit a `ComponentBytesSent` that represents the emission of *raw network bytes*.
+This event is intended to reflect the raw network usage for the sink.

 - Emission
-  - MUST emit immediately after *successful* transmission the bytes.
+  - MUST emit immediately after transmission of raw network bytes regardless if the transmission was successful or not.
-  - MUST emit before compression.
+  - MUST emit *after* mutation of the bytes, such as decryption, decompression, and filtering.
   - MUST NOT emit for pull-based sinks since they do not send data.
 For example, the `prometheus_exporter` sink MUST NOT emit this event.
 - Properties
-  - `byte_size`
+  - `byte_size` - REQUIRED, number of raw bytes sent.
-    - For UDP, TCP, and Unix protocols, the total number of bytes placed on the socket excluding the delimiter.
-    - For HTTP-based protocols, the total number of bytes in the HTTP body, as represented by the `Content-Length` header.
-    - For files, the total number of bytes written to the file excluding the delimiter.
+    - SHOULD be the total number of raw network bytes sent *including* framing (headers, delimiters, etc.).
+If If this is not possible due to a client limitation, then the framed bytes MUST be used and the `framed` tag MUST be set to `true`.
-  - `protocol` - The protocol used to send the bytes (i.e., `tcp`, `udp`, `unix`, `http`, `https`, `file`, etc.)
-  - `endpoint` - If relevant, the endpoint that the bytes were sent to.
-For HTTP, this MUST be the host and path only, excluding the query string.
-  - `file` - If relevant, the absolute path of the file.
+  - `framed` - REQUIRED, `true` if the `byte_size` represents framed bytes, `false` if not.
+See `bytes_size` for framing details.
 - Metrics
   - MUST increment the `component_sent_bytes_total` counter by the defined value with the defined properties as metric tags.